tgenaitay/experiments-wechat-miniprogram/README.md

 ## Le Wagon MP experiments

+This project is loaded with various experimentations.
+Go ahead to discover them!

 ### How to use it:
-Download this repo, open with the WeChat IDE then switch to the various branches:
+Fork/clone this repo, open it with the WeChat IDE then switch over to the various git branches (`git checkout branchname`)

 ### Branches:
 - Champagne: experimenting pseudo-classes and keyframes